natenka/pyneng-book-en/docs/source/book/12_useful_modules/argparse.rst

     It is necessary to use ``split()`` method since ``parse_args()`` method expects list of arguments.

-The result will be the same as if the script was called with arguments:
+The result will be the same as if script was called with arguments:

 ::